openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_unit_test.md

   - Fusion is an algorithm that fuses several operations into one optimized operation.
 For example, two nodes of `conv -> relu` may be fused into a single node of `conv`.
   - Fusion unit tests checks whether the fusion is done as expected.
   - fusion_test_common.cpp
-     - The base class for fusing test, that is, [BaseFusingTest](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_gpu/tests/fusions/fusion_test_common.hpp#L19), is implemented here.
-It tests whether the fusing is successful or not by comparing the execution results of the two networks, one is the fused network, the other is non fused network for same topology.
+     - The base class for a fusing test, that is, [BaseFusingTest](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_gpu/tests/fusions/fusion_test_common.hpp#L19), is implemented here.
+It tests whether the fusing is successful or not by comparing the execution results of the two networks, one is the fused network, the other is non-fused network for the same topology.
        - [BaseFusingTest](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_gpu/tests/fusions/fusion_test_common.hpp#L19) has an important method called `compare()`.
        - `compare()` method has the following three tasks:
             - Execute two networks (fused network and not fused network)